furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 The `` main.clj `` namespace contains a main function to expose the REST API via a [Jetty](https://www.eclipse.org/jetty/) server.
 If you look at the project configuration at `` projects/realworld-backend/deps.edn `` you'll notice that there are two aliases named `` :aot `` and `` :uberjar ``.
 With the help of those two aliases and `` main.clj ``, we can create an uberjar which is a single jar file that can be run directly on any machine that has Java runtime.
 Once the jar file is run, the main function defined under `` main.clj `` will be triggered and it will start the server.

 Finally, the `` handler.clj `` namespace is the place where we define our handlers.
-Since `` rest-api `` is the only place where our system exposes its functionality, its handler needs to call functions in different components via their `` interfaces ``.
+Since `` rest-api `` is the only place where our project exposes its functionality, its handler needs to call functions in different components via their `` interfaces ``.
 If you check out the `` :require `` statements on top of the namespace, you'll see this:
 ```clojure
 (ns clojure.realworld.rest-api.handler
   (:require [clojure.realworld.article.interface :as article]